Rent safe and private dog parks hosted by locals

 Perform regular home cleaning and maintenance

-Keep your home, especially areas where your dog spends a lot of time, clean and clutter-free.
+Keep your home, especially areas where your dog spends a lot of time, tidy and clutter-free.
 Regular cleaning can help eliminate hiding spots for spiders.

 Inspect outdoor play areas